refraction-networking/gotapdance/test_scripts/README.md

 # Test Scripts

-Collection of small scripts designed to work with TapDance.
+Collection of quickly written small scripts designed to work with TapDance.

-This is basically a dump and I don't guarantee your computer won't catch on fire, if you try to use that.
+We move fast and break things, so I don't guarantee your computer won't catch on fire, if you try to use that.

  * twitter_wget.sh - simply wget's twitter